-The energy grid carries power from generation units and takes it to our homes, our businesses, our hospitals and schools, and our public spaces.
+The energy grid is needed to carry power from generation units and take it to our homes, our businesses, our hospitals and schools, and our public spaces.
 We use power for almost everything we do, and energy is central to our modern society and essential for all parts of our economy and daily life.

-But to provide sustainable, affordable and secure energy to all Europeans for future decades, and ensure Europe's self-sufficiency and prosperity, we need a modern and interconnected energy network that connects right the way across Europe.
+But to provide secure, sustainable and affordable energy to all Europeans for future decades, and ensure Europe's self-sufficiency and prosperity, we need a modern and interconnected energy network that connects right the way across Europe.

-Our current energy grids have too few interconnections between countries, creating disconnected networks that too rarely cross national borders.
-These isolated networks cannot support each other and are less efficient.
+Our current energy grids have too few interconnections between countries, and such isolated networks cannot support each other and are less efficient.
 They are also more expensive.
 By linking up these networks and building a larger interconnected grid, we can provide energy that is more secure and affordable.
 We can also use more renewable power sources, developing sustainable energy.

-What would an interconnected grid do for me?
+What can an interconnected grid do for me?

-Wider choice. lower prices
+Wider choice, lower prices

-By connecting energy networks across Europe, you would get a greater choice of who to buy your energy from.
-Europeans on average spend 25 percent of their budget on housing, water, electricity and gas.
-Increased competition would drive prices down, lowering the amount of money consumers spend on energy each month.
+By connecting energy networks across Europe consumers will get a greater choice of who to buy their energy from.
+Europeans on average spend

+25% of their budget on housing, water, electricity and gas.
+Increased competition will help drive prices down, lowering the amount of money consumers spend on energy each month.

-By connecting your home to a power generator in another country, we would also avoid spending money on constructing extra power generation units nearby, driving down the overall cost of energy for you.
-This ensures that you have access to affordable energy when you need it.
+By connecting our homes to power generators in another country, we can reduce costs on power generation and thereby bring down the overall cost of energy for all of us.
+This ensures we have access to affordable energy when we need it.